kirschbombe/learngit/setup.md

 ### Git and a GitHub account
 Git is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code on https://github.com/.
 You will need a [supported](https://help.github.com/articles/supported-browsers/) web browser (current versions of Chrome, Firefox or Safari, or Internet Explorer version 9 or above).

-You will need an account at <a href="https://github.com/">github.com</a> for the Git lesson.
+You will need an account at https://github.com/ for this workshop.
 Basic GitHub accounts are free.
 We encourage you to create a GitHub account if you don't have one already.
 Please consider what personal information you'd like to reveal.
-For example, you may want to review these <a href="https://help.github.com/articles/keeping-your-email-address-private/">instructions for keeping your email address private</a> provided at GitHub.
+For example, you may want to review these [instructions for keeping your email address private](https://help.github.com/articles/keeping-your-email-address-private/) provided at GitHub.

 #### Windows
 Git should be installed on your computer as part of your Babun Windows shell install (described above).